Something is happening…

 Student Wednesdays at St John’s

-Every Wednesday during term (re-starting on Wednesday 2nd October), we meet from 7:30pm and start with a hot meal together – this guarantees that you have at least one meal a week!
+Every Wednesday during term time (re-starting after Christmas on Wednesday 21st January 2015), we meet from 7:30pm and start with a hot meal together – this guarantees that you have at least one meal a week!
 Come on your own, come with friends, and bring newcomers.

 The rest of the evening is spent sharing testimonies, worshipping God, and encouraging & praying for one another.
 Our times together are characterised by openness and honesty, with empowerment from the Holy Spirit.
 We want to live with passion for the things of God, and to discover our true identity and destiny.
 We want to learn how to hear God’s voice and release God’s power to heal the sick, encourage other people and release the Love of God in our daily lives.